 Even further reading, a comprehensive look into the history and current technique of RIT can be found here.

-And if you ask your insurance about coverage and they tell you "prolotherapy is experimental," they are intentionally choosing not to cover it, and using this phrase as an out.
-It is not based in fact, and I highly encourage you to send this information to your insurance company.
-If regenerative injection therapies are ever to be covered by insurance, it will be because of enough member complaints and requests.
+And if you ask your insurance about coverage and they tell you "prolotherapy is experimental," they have made the choice to intentionally not to cover it, and using this phrase as an out.
+This view is not based in fact, and I highly encourage you to send this information to your insurance company.
+If regenerative injection therapies are ever to be covered by insurance, it will be because of enough members complaint and request it.